QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 **Users**

 * `LocalSystem`: an automatically created account used by the system to do internal tasks.
 It has higher privileges than Administrator.
-* `Administrator`: manage users, apps, groups, system-wide settings...
+* `Administrator`: manage users, apps, groups, and system-wide settings...
 * `Standard User`: can use apps, can access their files...

 **Groups**